Mature Masculine

 The Knight stands for devoted service: committing to a code and training to live it each day.

-Toward yourself: You train your body, mind, and character.
-You don't wait for motivation; you act from commitment.
+Toward ourselves: We train our body, mind, and character.
+We don't wait for motivation; we act from commitment.

-Toward your craft: You practice consistently, refining your skills and learning patience.
+Toward our craft: We practice consistently, refining our skills and learning patience.

-A mature Knight doesn't mistake discipline for punishment.
-He recognizes that discipline is care—guiding yourself toward what matters, not enduring difficulty for its own sake.
+A Mature Knight doesn't mistake discipline for punishment.
+He recognizes that discipline is care—guiding ourselves toward what matters, not enduring difficulty for its own sake.

 The Shadows of Discipline